mrEckendonk/yum-auto-update-Centos-Redhat/README.md

-# yum auto update Centos Redhad
+# yum auto update Centos Redhat

 Edit your e-mail and execute each line.
 This will create a cron that will keep your system up to date.